Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm: Ordering subroutine

 \subsubsection{Procedure to find a special cycle}

-We now describe the procedure to find a special cycle containing the edge $e^\star$ and obtain the set of paths that induce this special cycle.
-Recall that $e^\star$ is the least frequency edge appearing in a cycle.
+We now describe the procedure for finding a special cycle containing the edge $e^\star$ and obtain the set of paths that induce this special cycle.
+Recall that $e^\star$ is the edge with the smallest frequency among all edges that are contained in cycles.